Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 As mentioned, the single, direct prerequisites of the `Universal Webserver <https://github.com/Olivier-Boudeville/Universal Webserver>`_ are:

 - `Cowboy <https://github.com/ninenines/cowboy>`_ (version 2.8 or above)
+- `LEEC <https://github.com/Olivier-Boudeville/letsencrypt-erlang/>`_ as an optional, runtime-only dependency
 - `Awstats <http://www.awstats.org/>`_ as an optional, runtime-only dependency (version 7.8 or above)
 - `US-Common <http://us-common.esperide.org/>`_

 The latter relies on `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which implies in turn `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, then `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_.

 We prefer using GNU/Linux, sticking to the latest stable release of Erlang, and building it from sources, thanks to GNU ``make``.
 We recommend indeed obtaining Erlang thanks to a manual installation; refer to the corresponding `Myriad prerequisite section <http://myriad.esperide.org#prerequisites>`_  for more precise guidelines.

 The build of the US-Web server is driven by `rebar3 <https://www.rebar3.org/>`_, which can be obtained by following our `guidelines <http://myriad.esperide.org/#getting-rebar3>`_.